NaderNemati/ecg-multilabel-classifier/README.md

 | ./Data/A0004.mat | 45.0 |  Male  | 1 | 0 | 0 | ... |
 | ... | ... |  ...  | ... | ... | ... | ... |

-Note!
-There are attributes to be considered *before* running the script.
-Check the notebook [Introduction to data handling](/notebooks/1_introduction_data_handling.ipynb) for further instructions.
+Note: Ensure you review the necessary attributes before running the script.
+Further instructions are provided in the notebook [Introduction to data handling (/notebooks/1_introduction_data_handling.ipynb).

-2) To train a model, you'll need to use either a yaml file or a directory as an argument and use one of the following commands
+2) To train a model, use either a YAML file or a directory as an argument and choose one of the following commands:

 ```
 python train_model.py train_smoke.yaml
 python train_model.py train_stratified_smoke

 ```

-where `train_data.yaml` consists of needed arguments for the training in a yaml format, and `train_multiple_smoke` is a directory containing several yaml files.
-When using multiple yaml files at the same time, each yaml file is loaded and run separately.
-More detailed information about training is available in the notebook [Introduction to training models](/notebooks/3_introduction_training.ipynb).
+The train_data.yaml file contains required training arguments in YAML format, while train_multiple_smoke is a directory with multiple YAML files.
+When multiple YAML files are used simultaneously, each is loaded and executed separately.
+More detailed training information is available in the notebook [Introduction to training models](/notebooks/3_introduction_training.ipynb).

-3) To test and evaluate a trained model, you'll need one of the following commands
+3) To test and evaluate a trained model, use one of the following commands:

 ```
 python test_model.py predict_smoke.yaml
 python test_model.py predict_stratified_smoke

 ```

-where `predict_smoke.yaml` consists of needed arguments for the prediction phase in a yaml format, and `predict_multiple_smoke` is a directory containing several yaml files.
-When using multiple yaml files at the same time, each yaml file is loaded and run separately.
-More detailed information about prediction and evaluation is available in the notebook [Introduction to testing and evaluating models](/notebooks/4_introduction_testing_evaluation.ipynb).
+The predict_smoke.yaml file contains necessary prediction phase arguments in YAML format, and predict_multiple_smoke is a directory with multiple YAML files.
+Similar to training, when multiple YAML files are used concurrently, each is loaded and executed individually.
+Detailed information about prediction and evaluation is provided in the notebook [Introduction to testing and evaluating models](/notebooks/4_introduction_testing_evaluation.ipynb).

 # Repository in details